8thgencore/npm-docker-mail/README.md

 You can use: docker-compose.yml or docker-portainer

+IF can use docker-compose.yml don't forget:

+Volume:
+  contrainer: /etc/letsencrypt   -> volume: (indicate the volume from npm where the certificates are included)

 SSL Certificates it must be for "mail.example.com"

 After starting the container, apply the following commands in the console: